This is our review of the best espresso machine under 500 dollars.

 Automatic espresso machines are best suited for beginners because they’re easy to use.
-These machines have built-in grinders, and the best among them are programmable, with a menu of coffee drinks with milk.
+These machines have built-in grinders; the best among them are programmable, with a menu of coffee drinks with milk.
 I didn’t find a super-automatic espresso machine that I could recommend for this review.
-Most of the high-quality automatic espresso machines are above the 500 dollars mark, including one of my favorites, the DeLonghi Magnifica.
+Most high-quality automatic espresso machines are above the 500-dollar mark, including one of my favorites, the DeLonghi Magnifica.

 The main advantage of automatic espresso machines is that they’re convenient and can make delicious coffee with the push of a button.
-The usual downside to them is that they tend to be pricey, hard to clean, and many of them have durability issues.
-Moreover, you can easily find better coffee grinders that will improve your coffee taste immediately, without a significant price difference.
+Their usual downside is that they tend to be pricey and hard to clean, and many have durability issues.
+Moreover, you can easily find better coffee grinders that will improve your coffee taste immediately without a significant price difference.
 Yet, I found an excellent automatic espresso machine without a milk frother for under 500 dollars.

 Semiautomatic espresso machines are my personal favorites because they give you an outstanding balance between convenience and the home barista experience.
 They don’t have a built-in grinder, but they have technical features to make espresso extraction and milk-frothing more reliable.

-Finally, manual espresso machines are an excellent option for having a more hands-on experience.
+Finally, manual espresso machines are an excellent option for a more hands-on experience.
 Depending on the type of machine, you can have more or less variability in espresso extraction.
 For this review, I included a manual espresso maker, the Flair PRO 2, because other machines like La Pavoni and Elektra are in another league.

-Still, Flair products are of good quality, and I can recommend the Flair PRO 2 in this price range without any hesitation.
+Still, Flair products are of good quality, and I can recommend the Flair PRO 2 in this price range without hesitation.

 In short, we recommend semiautomatic espresso machines as they provide an opportunity to learn some coffee-making skills.
 However, consider your preferences before pulling the trigger.